SylvieCanongia/color-manager/README.md

 1. Enter your color using either:
    - Quick input (e.g., hsl(320, 80%, 58%), rgb(255, 100, 50), or #FF6432)
    - Separate HSL inputs for Hue (0-360), Saturation (0-100%), and Lightness (0-100%)
-2. Get instant preview of your color
+2. Get instant preview
+3. Customize your CSS variables prefix (optional)
-3. Generate and copy color palettes
+4. Generate and copy color palettes in desired format (HSL, RGB or HEX)

 ### Recommendations for optimal palettes